cap-js/docs/guides/databases-sqlite.md

-### HANA Functions {.impl .node}
+### SAP HANA Functions {.impl .node}

-In addition to the standard functions, which all new database services will support, the new SQLite service also supports these common HANA functions, to further increase the scope for portable testing:
+In addition to the standard functions, which all new database services will support, the new SQLite service also supports these common SAP HANA functions, to further increase the scope for portable testing:

 - `years_between`
 - `months_between`